-There’s no single answer to which is the right way to go.
+There’s no single answer about whether outsourcing or inhousing marketing is the right way to go.
 It all depends on the company.
 The right structure will also change over time – outsource is right for some points in a company’s evolution, while in-house is a better option at different stages of growth.

 To help you evaluate what’s right for your company, right now, here are 5 scenarios.
 Read each one and judge which option you think is best for the situation described.

-One caveat before you start reading – real business situations always have more grey than the black and white examples that appear in blogs and journals (like this one!).
+One caveat before you start reading – real business situations always have more grey than black and white examples.
 Use your judgement to determine the nuances between and amongst the different scenarios.

 5 scenarios for outsourced or in-house marketing